umccr/samplesheet-check-frontend/cdk/README.md

-# UMCCR client CDK for SampleSheet validation
+# UMCCR client CDK for Samplesheet Check

 This cdk will built a AWS resources to deploy react samplesheet validation.